sjpence/manual-mds220/05_Operation.md

 - Are there solder voids?
 (Ensure adequate fluxing and coverage.)

-When using rosin and water soluble fluxes, the longer the board remains in the solder the less chance that bridging will occur.
+When using rosin and water-soluble fluxes, the longer the board remains in the solder the less chance that bridging will occur.
 This is due to the fact that a longer dwell time increases the board temperature and therefore the amount of solder drainage.
 Boards which are inadequately heated tend to cool off while the solder is still draining, thereby allowing bridges to form.

 When using no-clean fluxes the opposite tends to be true.
 While the board is immersed in the solder, the fluxes are losing activity.
 Therefore the longer the boards remain in the solder the harder it is for the excess solder to drain away, causing bridging.
-This is why NCF solder dwell times tend to be shorter than those with rosin and water soluble fluxes.
+This is why NCF solder dwell times tend to be shorter than those with rosin and water-soluble fluxes.

 One other area to consider is the mass of the components on the board.
 Boards with heavy components, such as transformers, need higher preheat and solder dwell times in order to form good solder joints.
 The high mass components require a greater heat input to bring them to the soldering temperature.